 - Parked vehicle – Parked vehicle or single-vehicle accidents occur when one driver collides into a parked vehicle or other stationary object.

 Another common type of accident is a hit-and-run.
 These happen when one driver leaves the scene of the accident without exchanging insurance information with the other vehicle’s owner.
 It’s illegal to leave the scene after an accident, but this happens with surprising frequency.
-If you were a victim of a hit-and-run accident, it may be possible for you to file an injury lawsuit against the driver who left the scene of the car accident in addition to any criminal charges which may already be in place.
+If you were a victim of a hit-and-run accident, it may be possible for you to file a car accident injury lawsuit against the at-fault driver who left the scene of the auto accident in addition to any criminal charges which may already be in place.

 In a busy city like Chicago, rideshare accidents are also more common than many people believe.
 If an Uber or Lyft vehicle gets into an accident, the rider may be left with little to no options for receiving the amount of compensation they need to recover from their injuries.
-With the help of an experienced lawyer, that rider’s legal rights can be protected.
+With the help of an experienced car accident attorney, that rider’s legal rights can be protected.

-How a Chicago Car Accident Lawyer Can Protect Your Rights
+How a Chicago Auto Accident Attorney Can Protect Your Rights

-By filing a lawsuit, they may be able to receive financial compensation that can go towards the following:
+By filing a lawsuit, a personal injury attorney may be able to receive maximum compensation.
+This compensation can go towards:

 - Economic (monetary) damages